zanarmstrong/pixyll/_posts/2015-02-12-Revisiting Delaunay Triangulations.md

 ![](../../../../../images/delauney2.png)

-Finally, when A is too close, the triangles flip to connect A-C and B-D. If this hadn't happened, A would have falled inside the circle for BCD when the radius of BCD.
+Finally, when A is too close, the triangles flip to connect A-C instead of B-D. If this hadn't happened, A would have falled inside the circle for BCD when the radius of BCD.

 ![](../../../../../images/delauney3.png)